Adrian-Elefterescu/QuizAuto/README.md

-📌 Quiz Auto - Aplicație de Testare a Cunoștințelor Rutiere
+📌 Quiz Auto – Road Knowledge Testing App

-🚗 Quiz Auto este o aplicație educațională care ajută utilizatorii să își testeze și îmbunătățească cunoștințele despre regulile de circulație, simulând un examen auto real.
+🚗 Quiz Auto is an educational application designed to help users test and improve their knowledge of traffic rules by simulating a real driving exam.

-🛠 Funcționalități Principale
+🛠 Key Features

-✅ Autentificare & Înregistrare – Utilizatorii trebuie să își creeze un cont pentru a accesa quiz-ul.
+✅ Login & Registration – Users must create an account to access the quiz.

-✅ Quiz Interactiv – 26 de întrebări alese aleatoriu dintr-o bază de date.
+✅ Interactive Quiz – 26 randomly selected questions from a large database.

-✅ Limită de Timp – 30 de minute pentru a finaliza testul.
+✅ Time Limit – Users have 30 minutes to complete the test.

-✅ Sistem de Scor – Quiz-ul se oprește automat la 5 răspunsuri greșite.
+✅ Scoring System – The quiz automatically ends after 5 incorrect answers.

-✅ Statistici Detaliate – Vizualizarea testelor trecute și picate.
+✅ Detailed Statistics – Users can view passed and failed test results.

-💻 Tehnologii Utilizate
+💻 Technologies Used

-🔹 Java – Limbaj de programare principal
+🔹 Java – Primary programming language

-🔹 Swing – Biblioteca pentru interfața grafică
+🔹 Swing – GUI library for the user interface

-🔹 MySQL – Baza de date pentru stocarea utilizatorilor, întrebărilor și rezultatelor
+🔹 MySQL – Database for storing users, questions, and results

-🔹 JDBC – Conectarea Java la baza de date
+🔹 JDBC – Java Database Connectivity for linking the app to the database